Here’s where GOP lawmakers have passed new voting restrictions around the country

 Some Democratic-controlled states have moved in the other direction, approving measures to formalize more permissive voting policies from 2020, complementing proposed federal legislation to protect voting rights with a set of national standards.
 But with roughly half of all state governments under Republican control — and momentum for new voting restrictions throughout the GOP — the impact on tens of millions of voters could be dramatic.

-As of mid-May, 14 states had enacted 22 new laws with provisions that create new hurdles to vote, and another 61 such bills were still advancing in 18 states, according to the Brennan Center.
+As of mid-May, 14 states had enacted 22 laws with provisions that create new hurdles to vote, and another 61 such bills were still advancing in 18 states, according to the Brennan Center.
 Arkansas and Montana lead the country in fresh voting restrictions, with four new laws enacted each.
 Both imposed or tightened identification requirements for in-person voting and added restrictions for assisting voters in returning mail ballots.
 Alabama, Idaho, Indiana, Kansas, Kentucky, Oklahoma, Utah and Wyoming, in addition to the states listed below, have also passed laws with restrictive language.

 Here are some of the most significant new state voting restrictions